PULKITMAN/Segment-Illuminator-Developing-a-7-segment-Display-Driver/README.md

 There is one important thing about common anode and common cathode type 7 Segment Displays that we need to remember.
 In case of Common Anode 7 Segment Display, we connect the common anode pin to VCC (i.e., positive of the power supply, usually +5V) all the time.
 To turn ON a particular segment, we make the corresponding cathode pin LOW.

 In case of Common Cathode 7 Segment Display, we connect the common cathode pin to GND (i.e., negative of the power supply) all the time and make a particular anode pin HIGH to turn ON the corresponding segment.

+Since we now have basic knowledge of the 7 segment display we can start making the driver for the display.

+I am first making the driver for the common cathode display.
+There will be '4' inputs which will have value either as '0' or '1'.
+These 4 inputs will represent a 4 bit number thus giving us 16 different values so that we can dispaly the numbers from '0' to '9' and alphabets from 'A' to 'F'.

+There will be 7 different outputs each representing a segment of the display and all the outputs will have values either as '0' or '1'.
+The truth-table shown in the below image shows the state of the outputs for various inputs.
+Since, we are making driver for common cathode display, '1' represents that the corresponding LED is on and vice-versa.